Essential Guide: How to Maintain Your Air Brakes Effectively

 Sensor Data: A Game-Changer in Brake Maintenance

-Moving beyond mere warnings, today’s air brakes can come equipped with sensors capable of delivering real-time data directly to fleet management systems via telematics connections.
+Moving beyond mere warnings, today’s air brakes can be equipped with sensors that deliver real-time data directly to fleet management systems via telematics connections.
 For example, the WABCO MAXXUS 2.0 features, such as pad wear sensors, represent a significant step forward in predictive maintenance strategies.

 This level of monitoring allows for an unprecedented understanding of brake system health across entire fleets, leading to more informed decision-making regarding repairs or replacements—effectively reducing downtime and operational costs.